South Dunedin: 21st century

 In June 2015, South Dunedin experienced heavy flooding after a low weather system brought heavy rain to the coastal Otago region.
 Flood damage was exacerbated by the area's high water table and the breakdown of the Portobello pumping station.
 1,200 homes and businesses were damaged by flood damage, with total flood damage reaching $138,000,000.
 This flood was caused by land reclamation, human settlement, roads and buildings disrupting the natural flood basin by preventing water from seeping into the ground.

 In early October 2024, parts of South Dunedin experienced heavy rainfall and flooding during the 2024 Otago floods.
 100 residents in Caversham and Forbury were forced to evacuate due to flooding.
 A state of emergency was also declared in Dunedin on 3 October.
 In late January 2025, Mayor of Dunedin Jules Radich release a proposed NZ$44 million plan to mitigate future flooding in South Dunedin.
 This plan involved diverting the Bay View Road and New Street stormwater systems to a new pipe connected to the Portobello pumping station (NZ$1.9m), upgrading the Forbury Road pipe ($12m), and disconnecting the Hillside Road mains and pumping to the Orari Street outfall (NZ$15.2m).
 The draft 2025 budget also included allocating NZ$15 million for future medium-term flood alleviation work in South Dunedin.
 Dunedin City councillors voted by a margin of 13 to 1 to approve the plan.

+In mid-June 2026, the South Dunedin Future Initiative (a joint initiative of the Dunedin City Council and the Otago Regional Council) released three future plans for South Dunedin; which included raising land and pumping water (NZ$2.1 billion), creating wetlands and canals ($1.63 billion), and raising land and using infrastructure to move out of harm's way ($2.45 billion).
+While the South Dunedin Future Initiative ruled out a large-scale managed retreat, they estimated that 1,700 properties would need to be acquired to carry out infrastructure upgrades, land raising or new green spaces.
+If a planned seawall did not cover the Andersons Bay Inlet, Bayfield High School would need to be relocated.
+Dunedin City Councillor Jo Galer criticised local authorities for not consulting affected residents before releasing the plans.